 Ace of Swords (Power of Air) – Light: A bright idea, a new thought paradigm, a brilliant solution, new (better) ways of communicating.
 Dark: a bad idea, miscommunication, forcing ideas on others

 2 of Swords (Moon in Libra) – Light: a balanced decision that aligns the mind with the heart.
-Dark: indecision, confusion, head cut off from heart
+Dark: indecision, confusion, head cut off from the heart

 3 of Swords (Saturn in Libra) – Light: acceptance of emotional pain, working through it, transcending imposed limitations in matters of the heart.
-Dark: Accepting pain as ultimate truth, lack of hope, heart-broken, identifying completely with feelings of sorrow, grief and loss
+Dark: Accepting pain as ultimate truth, lack of hope, heart-broken, identifying completely with feelings of sorrow, grief, and loss

 4 of Swords (Jupiter in Libra) – Light: mind expansion, meditation, filling up one’s thought tank, harmonious relating, peace, restoration.
 Dark: laziness, lack of communication, taking one’s partner for granted, caring more about what looks good.